 4. You get to build your CV.

-5. You get practice for your dissertation defense and will already have some of your slides completed.
+5. You get to practice for your dissertation defense and will already have some of your slides completed.

-Whenever I am asked about the oral defense, my answer is to practice.
-Even if you are in preliminary stages of data analysis, there is a lot that you have completed and that can be developed into slides to document this process.
+Whenever I am asked about oral dissertation defense, my answer is to practice.
+Even if you are in the preliminary stages of data analysis, there is a lot that you have completed, and that can be developed into slides to document this process.
 It is likely that you can use a lot of the slides you develop for the conference in your final defense, so presenting your work at an academic conference will give you a head start on the practice and on the slides.

-6. It is a hard deadline.
+6. Presenting a dissertation gives you a hard deadline.

 Many students feel lost in the dissertation stage.
 While classes have hard deadlines, the dissertation stage is often self-paced.
 This can make it harder to self-impose deadlines.
 Conferences have hard deadlines that might encourage you to work harder to complete your work.
-There are deadlines for submitting your proposal and of course, there is a scheduled date and time for you to present your work.
+There are deadlines for submitting your proposal, and of course, there is a scheduled date and time for you to present your work.

-The best time to present completely depends on what you want to get out of it.
-If you want feedback on your methods of data collection or analysis, you will want to present before you collect or analyze your data.
+The best time to present a dissertation completely depends on what you want to get out of it.
+If you want feedback on your methods of data collection or analysis, you will want to present it before you collect or analyze your data.
 If you want feedback on your preliminary analysis, you will want to have collected your data and started the analysis.

-In this case, you will want enough data analyzed that the audience can get a good picture of what you have done and where you are heading with it.
+In this case, you will want enough data analyzed so that the audience can get a good picture of what you have done and where you are heading with it.
 Even if you have completed all of your analysis, you may find it beneficial to present your results and get feedback on the implications, recommendations, or even limitations.

 The feedback you get will depend on the expertise of the audience you are presenting to.
-If you want very specific feedback, you will have to target a conference that is niche within your discipline.
+If you want very specific feedback, you will have to target a conference that is a niche within your discipline.
 You could also consider a national or regional conference in your discipline that is large enough to have conference panels in your specific area of study.
-Other academics with an interest in your topic can then choose your presentation among others.
+Other academics with an interest in your topic can then choose your presentation, among others.

-Consider recording your feedback.
-In the moment, you might have some great ideas, but you can’t really pause the conversation to take detailed notes.
+Consider recording your dissertation feedback.
+In that moment, you might have some great ideas, but you can’t really pause the conversation to take detailed notes.
 If possible, ask a friend to record the presentation and any conversation that takes place after the presentation.
 If you aren’t there with anyone else, you could always set up your phone to record everything.
 Audio or video would be helpful.
 This will allow you to more accurately capture the conversation.

 Finally, if there is something specific you want feedback on, be sure to let the audience know.
 I have highlighted all the ways that you can benefit from presenting your dissertation work at an academic conference.
-Be sure to think through these items and go in to the conference presentation knowing what you want to get out of it.
+Be sure to think through these items and go into the conference presentation knowing what you want to get out of it.

 If you are looking for suggestions or critiques of something specific, let the audience know.
-This can be as casual as plugging it into the presentation by saying, “And next I am going to tell you about X and Y, but I am looking for suggestions on Z” or “Here I am trying to choose between X approach and Y approach and I welcome any discussion or advice regarding this decision.”
-Going in to the presentation knowing what you want to get out of it will ensure that it is a positive learning experience that advances your work.
+This can be as casual as plugging it into the presentation by saying, “And next I am going to tell you about X and Y, but I am looking for suggestions on Z” or “Here I am trying to choose between X approach and Y approach, and I welcome any discussion or advice regarding this decision.”
+Going into the presentation knowing what you want to get out of it will ensure that it is a positive learning experience that advances your work.